MicrosoftDocs/microsoft-style-guide/styleguide/numbers.md

     28 days
     12 hrs

-  - Be consistent within categories of information.
-If one number in a category requires a numeral, use numerals for all the numbers in that category.<br />
+  - If one item requires a numeral, use numerals for all the other items of that type.<br />
     **Examples**
-    6‒12
     One article has 16 pages, one has 7 pages, and the third has only 5 pages.
-    The team has two product managers, 12 designers, six writers, and 16 developers.
+    Microsoft Inspire is only one month and 12 days away.

-  - When two numbers that refer to separate categories of items must appear together, spell out one of them.<br />
+  - When two numbers that refer to different things must appear together, use a numeral for one and spell out the other.<br />
     **Example**
-    two 3-page articles
+    fifteen 20-page articles

-  - Don’t start a sentence with a numeral.
-Add a modifier before the number, or spell the number out if you can’t rewrite the sentence.
-It’s OK to start list items with numerals—use your judgment.<br />
+  - Don't start a sentence with a numeral.
+Add a modifier before the number, or spell the number out if you can't rewrite the sentence.
+It's OK to start list items with numerals—use your judgment.<br />
     **Examples**
     More than 10 apps are included.
     Eleven apps are included.